-Figure 4-42: Interplanetary transfer in the ecliptic inertial frame (option 200lma) Figure 4-43: Interplanetary transfer in the Sun-Earth co-rotating frame.
-The superior conjunctions are shown with red '+' marker (Option 200lma) Figure 4-44: Evolution of Sun-S/C-Earth and Sun-Earth-S/C angles during the transfer (option 200lma) Figure 4-45: Evolution of distances during the interplanetary transfer (option 200lma)69 Figure 5-1: Spacecraft capture around Jupiter70 Figure 5-2: Trajectory from Jupiter arrival up to 2G270 Figure 5-3: Trajectory from before 1G1 to 5G5 in the JSO71 Figure 5-4: Evolution of the distance to Jupiter from 2G2 to 5G5.
+Figure 4-42: Interplanetary transfer in the ecliptic inertial frame (option 200lma)64 Figure 4-43: Interplanetary transfer in the Sun-Earth co-rotating frame.
+The superior conjunctions are shown with red '+' marker (Option 200lma) Figure 4-44: Evolution of Sun-S/C-Earth and Sun-Earth-S/C angles during the transfer (option 200lma) Figure 4-45: Evolution of distances during the interplanetary transfer (option 200lma)66 Figure 5-1: Spacecraft capture around Jupiter Figure 5-2: Trajectory from Jupiter arrival up to 2G2 Figure 5-3: Trajectory from before 1G1 to 5C1 in the JSO68 Figure 5-4: Evolution of the distance to Jupiter from 2G2 to 5C1.
 The orbital radii of the Galilean moons are represented as horizontal coloured lines.
 The fly-bys are represented as black dots.
-The presence of the first superior conjunction is visible weeks after the JOI (hatched area) Figure 6-1: List of target areas as defined by the science team73 Figure 6-2: Groundtracks of 6E1 (top) and 7E2 (bottom).
-The Sun terminator at C/A is also indicated Figure 6-3: Thera Macula and Thrace Macula (left), zoom on Thrace Macula (right) Figure 6-4: Intersection of Minos and Udaeus lineae with Cadmus linea below Figure 6-5: Average solar power received by the solar arrays around closest approach as a function of the solar longitude (6E1 and 7E2 being rather symmetric w.r.t the equator, only one plot is shown).
-A value of 100% corresponds to the case, where the solar arrays are always perpendicular to the Sun direction.
-The average solar power is maximised by the optimisation of the cant angle of the SADM Figure 6-6: Trajectory from 5G5 to 8C1 in the JSO77 Figure 6-7: 3D representation of 6E1 (left) and 7E2 (right) Figure 6-8: Solar local time of the subsatellite point as a function of the longitude during 6E1 and 7E2 Figure 6-9: Altitude as a function of the time from C/A78 Figure 6-10: Evolution of the altitude and the ground velocity (i.e. subsatellite point velocity) as a function of the longitude Figure 6-11: Jupiter's shadowing during the Europa fly-bys.
-A partial shadowing is observed during 6E1 (Southern fly-by).
-A full shadowing is obtained during 7E2 (Northern fly-by) Figure 7-1: Evolution of the inclination during the Jupiter high latitudes phase Figure 7-2: Evolution of the orbital radius during the Jupiter high latitudes phase83
+The presence of the first superior conjunction is visible weeks after the JOI (hatched area) Figure 6-1: List of target areas as defined by the science team70 Figure 6-2: Groundtracks of 6E1 (top) and 7E2 (bottom).
+The Sun terminator at C/A is also indicated Figure 6-3: Thera Macula and Thrace Macula (left), zoom on Thera Macula (right) Figure 6-4: Intersection of Minos and Udaeus lineae with Cadmus linea below Figure 6-5: Trajectory from 5C1 to 8C2 in the JSO73 Figure 6-6: 3D representation of 6E1 (left) and 7E2 (right)73 Figure 6-7: Solar local time of the subsatellite point as a function of the longitude during 6E1 and 7E2 Figure 6-8: Altitude as a function of the time from C/A74 Figure 6-9: Evolution of the altitude and the ground velocity (i.e. subsatellite point velocity) as a function of the longitude Figure 7-1: Evolution of the inclination during the Jupiter high latitudes phase Figure 7-2: Evolution of the orbital radius during the Jupiter high latitudes phase78 Figure 7-3: Projection of the trajectory in the JSO for the Jupiter high latitudes phase 79 Figure 7-4: Three dimensions trajectory in the JSE for the Jupiter high latitudes phase80 Figure 7-5: Callisto groundtracks of the fly-bys from 8C2 to 16C1080 Figure 8-1: Trajectory from 17G5 to 22G7 in the JSO Figure 8-2: Evolution of the distance to Jupiter from G25 to G3083 Figure 8-3: Trajectory 22G7 to the GOI in the JSO